Stability of political structures modeled by simplicial complexes under mediation, splitting, and shellability

-If the political structure under consideration is shellable, the formula \eqref{E:Stabviah} becomes particularly useful.
+If the political structure under consideration is shellable, we observe that formula \eqref{E:Stabviah} becomes particularly useful.
 In that case, we can easily track how the stability changes by adding or deleting some facets (keeping the shellability).
 Adding (or removing) a new facet of type $i>1$ (there are no new vertices, i.e. agents), increases (or decreases) the corresponding entry $h_i$ by one.
 Consequently, the stability of $P$ increases (or decreases) by

 \begin{example} Consider what happens if we glue a facet that brings one new vertex, i.e., a facet of type $1$.
-Assume that $P=F_1\cup F_2 \cup \cdots \cup F_j$ and let $F_{j+1}$ be a $d$-dimensional simplex of type 1, where $P$ has $k+1$ agents.
+Assume that and let $F_{j+1}$ be a $d$-dimensional simplex of type 1, where $P$ has $k+1$ agents.
 If $\widetilde{S}$ is the total number of positive-dimensional simplices in $P$, then $\stab(P)=\frac{\widetilde{S}}{2^{k+1}-k-2}$.
 If the dimension of $P$ is $d$, then for we obtain

 Then the inequality is equivalent to the inequality Since $2^{k+1}-k-2<2^{k+1}-1$, it follows that $\stab(P')>\stab(P)$ implies $\widetilde{S}<2^d-1$, which is impossible since $P$ is $d$-dimensional.
 Therefore, in this case, the inequality holds; that is, the stability decreases. \end{example}